DaleOrders/AWS-Study-Notes/README.md

 ### CloudFormation Stack Sets

+StackSets are a feature of CloudFormation allowing infrastructure to be deployed and managed across multiple regions and multiple accounts from a single location.

+Additionally it adds a dynamic architecture - allowing automatic operations based on accounts being added or removed from the scope of a StackSet.

 - Deploy CFN stacks across many accounts & regions
 - StackSets are containers in an admin account (account which created the stack)
 - They contain stack instances which reference stacks